Skip to content

 Today

-HAZOP teams require current P&IDs and Process Safety Information at study kickoff.
+HAZOP teams require current P&IDs and the broader Process Safety Information package — PFDs, line lists, relief system data — at study kickoff.
 PSI packages are often stale, incomplete, or diverge from actual field conditions.
 The consultant spends the first portion of the engagement reconciling PSI against reality before the hazard analysis can begin.

 With Armeta

-Current, structured P&IDs with revision deltas pre-flagged.
+Current, structured engineering documents with revision deltas pre-flagged across P&IDs, PFDs, and line lists.
 PSI reconciliation happens before the HAZOP team arrives on site.
 The consultant's engineering hours shift from documentation prep to actual hazard analysis work.

 03